-Leith (1968, 1996) [Lei68] [Lei96] notes that 2-D turbulence is quite different from 3-D. In 2-D turbulence, energy cascades to larger scales, so there is no concern about resolving the scales of energy dissipation.
-Instead, another quantity, enstrophy, (which is the vertical component of vorticity squared) is conserved in 2-D turbulence, and it cascades to smaller scales where it is dissipated.
+Leith (1968, 1996) [Lei68] [Lei96] notes that 2-d turbulence is quite different from 3-d.
+In two-dimensional turbulence, energy cascades to larger scales, so there is no concern about resolving the scales of energy dissipation.
+Instead, another quantity, enstrophy, (which is the vertical component of vorticity squared) is conserved in 2-d turbulence, and it cascades to smaller scales where it is dissipated.